 About half of Accutane users are women of childbearing age, making birth defects associated with Accutane use a significant concern.
 As of 2002 — the year generic Accutane was approved — the FDA had received reports of 172 babies born with a congenital defect or anomaly after maternal use of Accutane.
 From 1982 to 2006, more than 2,000 isotretinoin users became pregnant, resulting in many spontaneous or elective abortions.

-The pregnancy prevention programs initiated by Roche seek to educate patients about taking measures to ensure that women of child-bearing age do not become pregnant while taking Accutane and that they are aware of the risk of birth defects.
+Pregnancy prevention programs initiated by Roche seek to educate patients about taking measures to ensure that women of childbearing age do not become pregnant while taking Accutane and that they are aware of the risk of birth defects.
 However, these programs do not completely eliminate the occurrences of birth defects from Accutane.
 Roche has used the SMART program and the iPLEDGE program.

 The SMART program required patients to sign consent forms, watch informational videos, take a pregnancy test and use two forms of birth control.
-The program was not deemed effective, so in 2006 iPLEDGE was developed.
+The FDA did not deem the program effective, so in 2006 iPLEDGE was developed.
 This program required pregnancy tests from doctor’s offices and patient registration by computer.

 A study completed in 2011 on Kaiser Permanente, California health care patients revealed that iPLEDGE did not significantly decrease fetal exposure to Accutane.
 The rate of fetal exposure was similar with both programs — an average three exposures for every 1,000 patients.
 The type of fetal danger resulting from exposure to Accutane is alarming, ranging from causing miscarriages to babies born with slits where ears should be.